DataDog/documentation/content/en/logs/faq/partner_log_integration.md

 1. The `source` and `service` tags must be in lowercase.

+2. Set the `source` tag to the integration name.

     Datadog recommends that the `source` tag be set to `<integration_name>` and that the `service` tag be set to the name of the service that produces the telemetry.
 For example, the `service` tag can be used to differentiate logs by product line.

     For cases where there aren't different services, set `service` to the same value as `source`.
 The `source` and `service` tags must be non-editable by the user because the tags are used to enable integration pipelines and dashboards.
 The tags can be set in the payload or through the query parameter, for example, `?ddsource=example&service=example`.

-2. The integration must support all Datadog sites.
+3. The integration must support all Datadog sites.

     The user must be able to choose between the different Datadog sites whenever applicable.
 See [Getting Started with Datadog Sites][2] for more information about site differences.
 The endpoints for each site are as follows:
     | Site    | HTTP Endpoint                           |